starch-uk/sca-extra/PLAN.md

 This plan describes the project scope and components that will be implemented:

-- **43 PMD rules and 2 Regex rules** across 6 categories (code-style, documentation, method-signatures, modifiers, naming, structure)
+- **43 PMD rules and 2 Regex rules** across PMD's 8 standard categories (best-practices, code-style, design, documentation, error-prone, multithreading, performance, security)
 - **Comprehensive test infrastructure** with positive and negative test fixtures for all rules, including Regex rule testing helpers
 - **Benchmarking system** with stress-test fixtures targeting 580+ violations across 7 fixture files
 - **CI/CD pipeline** with PMD 7.19.0, Java 21, Node.js 24, pnpm 10.26.2, and Codecov integration